Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 Storing The Brownies

-I would recommend loosely covering the brownies with plastic wrap until ready to serve or if you have a deep Tupperware container, store them in there.
+Loosely cover the brownies with plastic wrap until ready to serve or if you have a deep Tupperware container, store them in there.

 The brownies are best kept at room temperature and eaten within 1-2 days.